 The Bank offers interest rate swaps, caps and floors to its members to assist them in meeting their risk management objectives.
-In derivative transactions with its members, the Bank acts as an intermediary by entering into an interest rate exchange agreement with one of the Bank's non-member derivative counterparties discussed above.
+In derivative transactions with its members, the Bank acts as an intermediary by entering into an interest rate exchange agreement with the member and then entering into an offsetting interest rate exchange agreement with one of the Bank's non-member derivative counterparties discussed above.
 When entering into interest rate exchange agreements with its members, the Bank requires the member to post eligible collateral in an amount equal to the sum of the net market value of the member's derivative transactions with the Bank (if the value is positive to the Bank) plus a percentage of the notional amount of any interest rate swaps, with market values determined on at least a monthly basis.
 Eligible collateral for derivative transactions consists of collateral that is eligible to secure advances and other obligations under the member's Advances and Security Agreement with the Bank.